');

 About Hardin, TX

-Hardin is a small community in Texas with a population of 702 residents.
-The median household income is $54,625 per year, which is near the national average.
-The median age in Hardin is 54.4 years.
+Hardin is a small community located in Texas with a population of 702 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $54,625 per year, which is 27% below the national median of $75,149.
+The median age of 54.4 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Hardin Ranks in Texas